On-demand manufacturing or Manufacturing on Demand is a rather new concept in the custom manufacturing world.

 Tips for Making Rapid Prototyping a Part of Your Manufacturing Process

-There are some of the best routines to adhere to in order to get the best rapid prototyping.
+There are some of the best routines to adhere to in order to get the best rapid prototyping like a lathe machine tool.
 This aspect showcases these routines and how to put them to good use.

 Make It as Quick as Possible